SilentByte/aviator5g/README.md

 ## Accomplishments that we're proud of

-We are excited that we managed to achieve our goals during this hackathon and that we were able to create a working prototype of an aircraft entierly controlled through the cloud in real-time with low latency, despite not having direct access to AWS Wavelength at this stage.
+We are excited that we managed to achieve our goals during this hackathon and that we were able to create a working prototype of an aircraft entirely controlled through the cloud in real-time with low latency, despite not having direct access to AWS Wavelength at this stage.

 ## What we learned